kschan0214/gacelle/docs/index.rst

-.. askadam-documentation documentation master file, created by sphinx-quickstart on Tue Sep 24 13:55:36 2024.
+.. gacelle-documentation documentation master file, created by sphinx-quickstart on Tue Sep 24 13:55:36 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-askAdam Documentation
+GACELLE Documentation
 =====================

-Welcome to the askAdam documentation!
+Welcome to the GACELLE documentation!
 Here you can find all the documents related to askAdam.

 Table of Contents
 =================